FAQ / Frequently asked questions

 Of course, you can also come to us for malaria medication.
 Make a regular vaccination appointment and indicate in the comments that you are interested in malaria medication.
 Don't want/need to be vaccinated and only need malaria medication?
 Then you do not need to come to the location and we will send the medication to your home address or arrange for you to collect it from your pharmacy.

 In our country overview, we indicate for each country whether malaria is present in that country.
 However, the risks can vary enormously per area.
-We will discuss together what the risks are for you and write the necessary prescription for this.
+We discuss together what the risks are for you and write the necessary prescription for this.

 Malaria tablets are also available for children.
 To prescribe the right dosage, we need your child's weight.